The Ennis Sisters

-The Ennis Sisters are a Canadian musical family group from St. John's, Newfoundland and Labrador.
+The Ennis Sisters are a Canadian musical family group from St. John's, Newfoundland and Labrador, active since 1997.
+The group consists of three sisters Maureen, Karen, and Teresa Ennis and performs in genres including Celtic music, folk rock, roots music, and country pop.

+The trio rose to prominence in the late 1990s, releasing their debut album Red is the Rose in 1997, which sold more than 40,000 copies and was named Best Folk Album by the Music Industry Association of Newfoundland & Labrador.
+In 1999, Maclean's magazine named them one of the Top 100 young Canadians to watch.
+They won a Juno Award for Best New Country Artist/Group in 2002 and have received multiple East Coast Music Awards throughout their career.

 Biography

 The Ennis Sisters, Maureen, Karen and Teresa, started playing music at a young age, encouraged by their father John and their mother Ceilie.
 The trio released their first album, Red is the Rose, on June 25, 1997.
 The album sold 15,000 copies within 18 months of release, and has gone on to sell more than 40,000 units.
 By the end of the year, the album was named Best Folk Album by the Music Industry Association of Newfoundland & Labrador (MIA).
 The following year, they received Female Artists of the Year and Group of the Year awards from the MIA.

 The Ennis Sisters released their second album, Christmas on Ennis Road, in 1998.
 The album also landed the girls their own Christmas special on CBC, An Ennis Road Christmas.
 In 1999, Maclean's magazine named the trio one of the Top 100 young Canadians to watch.

 They returned to the studio to record their third album, Three, in 2000.
 The same year, they received an East Coast Music Association (ECMA) award for Album of the Year.
 The album was also named Album of the Year by the MIA.
 In the spring of 2000, the group signed with Natalie MacMaster's manager Andre Bourgeois.
 The group worked with Bourgeois from 2000 until late 2003.
 At the 2001 ECMA Awards in Charlottetown, Prince Edward Island, held on February 11, the girls were named Roots/Traditional Group of the Year.
 That same weekend, The Ennis Sisters received a two-album record deal from Warner Music Canada.
 They began recording their major label debut with producer Tim Thorney at Great Big Music Studios.